 Description of risk Mitigation Residual Risk Level 1.
 Investment balances increase and monies placed with banking groups exceed approved Counter Party Limits The Treasury Team would actively seek to find alternative Counter Parties to lend to, or seek Council approval to increase the Counter Party Limits M 2.
 There is an increase in the capital programme which cannot be resourced from available resources and can exceed the Council's borrowing limit.
 Operational and authorised boundary should have sufficient headroom above CFR to meet the Council's borrowing requirement arising from the Capital Strategy.
-L 3 The Council is unable to defer spend within the General Fund capital programme in future years or identify resources to fund the unsupported borrowing in the Capital Strategy.
-This would increase the cost of borrowing to the General Fund and would require funding.
-M 4 The Council invests funds with a bank which is unable to meet the repayment.
-The Counter Party ratings are reviewed on a weekly basis and should prevent placing funds with banks at risk.
-The Council has a very strict lending criteria.
 L

+3 The Council is unable This would increase М

+to defer spend within the cost of borrowing

+the General Fund to the General Fund

+capital programme in and would require

+future years or identify funding.

+resources to fund the

+unsupported borrowing

+in the Capital Strategy.

+4 The Council invests The Counter Party L

+funds with a bank ratings are reviewed

+which is unable to on a weekly basis and

+meet the repayment. should prevent placing

+funds with banks at

+risk.
+The Council has a

+very strict lending

+criteria.